andrealuppi/network-PID/README.md

 This repository provides code to illustrate the central method in Luppi et al. (2024) "Quantifying synergy and redundancy between networks" ([_Cell Reports Physical Science_](10.1016/j.xcrp.2024.101892)).

 ## Code description
-Given two binary undirected networks NETX and NETY, this code computes the partial network decomposition of global efficiency (i.e. inverse shortest path length).
+The code consists of the MATLAB function `PartialNetworkDecomposition_GlobEff.m` Given two binary undirected networks NETX and NETY, this code computes the partial network decomposition of global efficiency (i.e. inverse shortest path length).
 It returns a structure with the redundant, unique, and synergistic contributions corresponding to both networks.
 Partial Network Decomposition is inspired by the PArtial Information Decomposition of Williams and Beer (2010) ([arXiv]( https://doi.org/10.48550/arXiv.1004.2515))